Images protected by Greenhouse School Websites

 PSHE

-Our school is committed to promoting the health and well-being of the whole school community and fully recognises the important relationship between well-being and learning.
+Our school is committed to promoting the health and well-being of the whole school community and fully recognises the important relationship between

 Through PSHE and the wider curriculum we promote the spiritual, moral, cultural, mental and physical development of pupils at the school and work to prepare pupils at the school for the opportunities, responsibilities and experiences of later life.
 British Values are explicitly taught in PSHE - find out more on our British Values page.

-PSHE education is extremely important to us, is at the heart of our school ethos, and is embedded throughout all areas of the wider curriculum.
+PSHE education is extremely important to us, is at the heart of our school ethos and is embedded throughout all areas of the wider curriculum.

 Intent